-We are a group of researchers investigating identification by a variety of forensic & biometric based tools.
-These applied areas of research bring together a number of domains in human information processing in which we specialize within cognitive psychology.
+We are a group of researchers investigating human factors and cogntiive issues in forensic identification and their solutions.
+This applied area of research bring together a number of domains in human information processing in which we specialize within cognitive psychology.
 These domains include pattern recognition, mental representations, decision making, expertise, visual cognition, and knowledge acquisition.
 These areas all converge together in the applied domains of biometrics and the criminal justice system.
 Other areas of interest to us which are vital for biometric and forensic applications are the use and integration of technology and selection & training of examiners; including issues of confirmation & other cognitive biases, and optimizing decision making (for more information, please also see the pages dedicated to decision making and to cognition & technology).

 We have taken our expertise in these areas and our understanding of human performance & cognition and have applied them to real world issues (not only in forensic science, but in many other expert domains, such as medicine, frontline policing, and US Air Force pilots).